Reserving Study Rooms

 Reserving Rooms in Biddle Law Library:

-Normally study rooms are provided on a first come first served basis.
-During the Reading and Exam periods students can reserve group and individual study rooms in Biddle Law Library by using the Online Reservation Tool.
+Normally half of the study rooms are available via our Online Reservation Tool.
+The other half are provided on a first come first served basis: just stop by the Circulation Desk and ask to check out a key.
+During the Reading and Exam periods, all rooms are available to reserve via the Online Reservation Tool.
 You may reserve a single or double study room up to a week in advance for a maximum of four hours per day.
 Students are limited to a maximum of 16 reserved hours per week.
 This includes time reserved for group rooms.
 Please view our study room reservation guidelines and details.

 Reserving Classrooms via the Registrar’s Office: